Amruta14-a/sql_retail_sales_p1/README.md

 ### 2. Data Exploration & Cleaning

-- **Record Count**: Determine the total number of records in the dataset.
+- **Total Records**: Calculate the total number of entries in the dataset.
-- **Customer Count**: Find out how many unique customers are in the dataset.
+- **Unique Customers**: Identify the number of distinct customers present in the dataset.
-- **Category Count**: Identify all unique product categories in the dataset.
+- **Product Categories**: List all unique product categories available in the dataset.
 - **Null Value Check**: Identified missing values, updated them where appropriate, and removed records with critical missing data.

 ```sql